TVPlayerSupport/Sample/index.md

 ### Welcome to access：[http://www.yutianjian.com](http://www.yutianjian.com)

+The easy way to watch and custom your own TV channels in Apple TV or IOS devices.

 ### Features

 - Support m3u8 TV/Radio live Broadcast, you can custom your own TV/Radio channel.
 - Support TXT and M3U playlist.
 - Support  media formats such as m3u8, mp4, mp3. . . . . .
-- Support multi Playlists, and auto save your TXT and M3U Playlist.
+- Support multi download links for remote Playlist, and auto save your TXT and M3U Playlist.
+- Easy to use and simple user interface.

 ### How it works?